gidoBOSSftw5731/Openstack-Guides/How-to-get-started-with-Openstack.md

 We are going to allow all SSH Traffic inbound to the VM.
 To do this Click "_Add Rule_" to get started.

-Select the Rule "Custom TCP Rule", Then put a Description, Select the Direction of "Ingress", Select Open Port "Port", Type Port "22", Remote should be "CIDR" and CIDR should be "0.0.0.0/0" (To allow the whole internet to access it, You can also put your IP/32 in there as well to lock it down.
+Select the Rule "Custom TCP Rule", Then put a Description, Select the Direction of "Ingress", Select Open Port "Port", Type Port "22", Remote should be "CIDR" and CIDR should be "129.21.0.0/16" (To allow the only RIT IPs to access it, You can also put your IP/32 in there as well to lock it down.)

 ![](https://raw.githubusercontent.com/RIT-GCI-CyberRange/Openstack-Guides/main/guide-images/secgroups-2.png)